aimanhimi/Semantic-Phishing-URL-Detection/README.md

 This project implements a machine learning-based approach to detect phishing URLs using semantic URL-based features.
 It includes a Streamlit interface for visualization and user interaction, allowing you to classify URLs as phishing or legitimate

 # Semantic Malicious URL Detector

-This project implements a machine learning-based approach to detect phishing URLs using semantic URL-based features.
-It includes a **Streamlit interface** for visualization and user interaction, allowing you to classify inputed URLs as phishing or legitimate.

 ![image](https://github.com/user-attachments/assets/05afcbee-dd61-47f9-8afe-eb80b05b345e)

 ---